 The outer wall symbolises the 4 provinces.
 Thus the Island of Ireland and all its people, with its many varying ways and vernacular styles, forms a comforting embrace around the 5th province.
 That fifth province once had a physical existence here in the Iron Age and was known as Breifne.
-However, the King of Breifne (Michael McMurtaigh) was driven from Ireland after attempting to unite the country under a single monarch.
 In addition, in this structure the fifth province also represents the individual, creativity, imagination and the Diaspora.

 The structure represents the country of Ireland and a welcome home to the people who left and never returned.
 The outer walls embrace the creative mind, the millions of souls and talents who left our shores and spread their skills far and wide.